kamil-kubiczek/rest-mvc-api/readme.md

 ### How API works

 API enables consumer to manage account and account's blog posts.
+API is tested e2e with Vitest.

 #### API consumer can: